 Row Identity

 Row identity determines how merql matches rows across snapshots.
 When comparing base to ours, it needs to know that row X in base is the same logical row as row Y in ours, even if some column values changed.
-The identity strategy controls which columns form the row key.
+The identity rule controls which columns form the row key.

 use Merql\Identity\PrimaryKeyIdentity;